-Do Christmas Trees Go On Sale Black Friday?
+Do Christmas Trees Go on Sale During Black Friday?

 Shoppers eagerly await the annual Black Friday deals that take place in stores and online the Western world over.

-A question that is often asked is "Do Christmas trees go on sale on Black Friday?"
+A common question is, "Do Christmas trees go on sale on Black Friday?"

 While the approach to Christmas heralds a boom time for Christmas tree manufacturers and sellers, very few retailers actually drop their prices at this time, preferring to do so after Christmas Day when sales naturally dry up for another year.

 That is not to say there are no deals going on, nor that there won't be any trees on sale on Black Friday.